Assthaaa/Transforming-Raw-Bank-Marketing-Data-into-Actionable-Insights/README.md

 3. Financial Profile: Customers who subscribed to the term deposit generally maintained a higher average balance compared to those who did not.

 How to View the Project?
-Dashboard Preview: View the Bank Data Project.png file in this repository to see the final Tableau dashboard layout.
+Dashboard Preview: View the Bank Data.png file in this repository to see the final Tableau dashboard layout.

 Dataset: The analysis is based on the train.csv file included in the repository.